-The Group has extensive development and manufacturing capabilities encompassing toiletries, skincare, hair care and fragrances.
+The Group therefore operates through the three main business streams described above, utilising its extensive brand management, product development and manufacturing capabilities encompassing toiletries, skincare, hair care and fragrances.
 The Group has extended its research and development and sales expertise to maximise the opportunities afforded by these capabilities.
 Some of this work has been capitalised and is being amortised over the estimated life of the products in accordance with IFRS requirements.

-The Group has continued its aggressive development programme of new ranges of branded toiletries, hair care and skincare products and continues to extend those already successfully launched Potter and Moore International Inc, which was incorporated in the USA in May 2007, continues to expand the range of products offered and the mix of customers in North America.
+The Group has continued its aggressive development programme of new ranges of branded toiletries, hair care and skincare products and continues to extend those already successfully launched such as The Real Shave Company, St James's Perfumery and Natural Grooming.